divio/divio-cloud-docs/how-to/resources-configure-git.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In most cases, you will want to allow write access to the repository.
 This is the standard configuration and gives you
-full access to the benefits of the Divio Cloud addon system, in which the Control Panel records interface actions and
+full access to the benefits of the Divio addon system, in which the Control Panel records interface actions and
 addon configuration as Git commits.

 It's also possible to maintain stricter control over the repository, allowing only read access.
 In this case, project